Sumana Shrestha

 Sumana Shrestha (सुमना श्रेष्ठ, /ne/) is a Nepalese politician and former Minister of Education, Science and Technology.
-She was elected member of the Federal Parliament in the House of Representatives, representing the Rastriya Swatantra Party in 2022.
+She was elected member of the Federal Parliament in the 6th House of Representatives, representing the Rastriya Swatantra Party in 2022.
 Shrestha resigned from the party on 14 September 2025, citing its culture of leader-worship.

 Additionally, Shrestha was a member of the Education, Health, and Information Technology Committee of the House of Representatives (2079).
 Within the Rastriya Swatantra Party (RSP), she was a member of the Central Committee, also served a short tenure as Joint Secretary and served as the chairperson of both the Education Department and the Science, Communication, and Information Technology Department.
-Sumana Shrestha is not only the political leader but inspiration for Youth politician too.

 Early life and education

 Sumana Shrestha was born on 1 October 1984, in Kathmandu.
 She attended Saraswati Boarding Higher Secondary School in Chhetrapati, where she completed her School Leaving Certificate.
 Subsequently, she pursued her A-Levels in Economics and Mathematics at Budhanilkantha School.
 After graduating from high school, Shrestha continued her studies at Bryn Mawr College and Haverford College in the United States.

 In 2007, she graduated magna cum laude from Bryn Mawr College with a Bachelor of Arts degree in Economics and Mathematics.
 Shrestha then enrolled at the MIT Sloan School of Management, where she earned her Master of Business Administration.